 - All students that have direct patient contact are to wear procedure masks, as they are more protective than homemade/cloth.
 This is the requirement for hospital staff and we want you to have the same level of protection.
-Masks should be provided by the school. - All students that DO NOT have direct patient contact may choose to wear homemade/cloth masks or procedure masks. - All masks should be discarded when: - Known contamination with blood/bodily fluids or if it becomes visibly soiled/moist - o It becomes damaged or hard to breathe through - Procedure masks should be discarded: - For students having patient contact: at end of shift or as indicated above - For non-clinical/business students: after one week or as indicated above - Masks are not required when students: - Are in private offices alone, but should be put on when someone enters - Are eating, but should maintain social distancing
+Masks should be provided by the school. - All students that DO NOT have direct patient contact may choose to wear cloth masks or procedure masks. - All masks should be discarded when: - Known contamination with blood/bodily fluids or if it becomes visibly soiled/moist - It becomes damaged or hard to breathe through - Procedure masks should be discarded: - For students having patient contact: after removing/doffing or as indicated above - For non-clinical/business students: May be changed daily or as indicated above - Masks are not required when students: - Are in private offices alone, but should be put on when someone enters - $\circ~$ Are eating, but should maintain social distancing - All students that have direct patient contact are to wear protective eyewear such as, goggles or face shields.
+Per OHSA standards, personal eyeglasses are not an acceptable form of eye protection. - Wipe goggles or face shields with hospital-approved disinfectant and allow to air dry before re-use.